2000 Regency Parkway Suite 420

 • Are balanced between leading and lagging indicators

 The image below shows the inter-connectivity relationships among different types of performance measures.
 Operational measures focus on the use of resources, processes, and production (output).
 These measures “drive” the outcomes an organization desires, with some outcomes being more intermediate than other, more final, outcomes.
-As employees work to better understand these relationships, they learn to increase focus on actions that lead to desired strategic results. performance measures
+As employees work to better understand these relationships, they learn to increase focus on actions that lead to desired strategic results.

 Terminology Examples